Skip to main content

 Tips to Reduce Urinary Tract Infections After Urostomy Surgery

-If you’re living with a urostomy and you’re tired of recurring UTIs, here are a few tips that may help make a difference!
+If you’re living with a urostomy and tired of recurring UTIs, here are a few tips that may help make a difference!

 Tip 1: Drink Plenty of Water

-Urine color hydration chart urostomy
+urine color hydration chart

 Also, you may want to consider reducing or eliminating your intake of alcohol and caffeine, both of which may contribute to dehydration.